sljavi/text-sound-similarity/README.md

 ### compareTwoTexts(text1, text2)

-Returns a fraction between 0 and 1, which indicates the degree of similarity between phonemes of the two strings.
-0 indicates completely different strings, 1 indicates identical strings
+Returns a fraction between 0 and 1, which indicates the degree of similarity between phonemes of the two texts.
+0 indicates completely different texts, 1 indicates identical texts

 ##### Arguments

-`text1 (string)`: The first text
+ 1. `text1 (string)`: The first text
-`text2 (string)`: The second text
+ 2. `text2 (string)`: The second text

 Order does not make a difference.